XRPLF/xrpl-hooks-ide/README.md

 Monaco Languageclient related stuff is found from `./utils/languageClient.ts`.
 Basically we're connecting the editor to clangd language server which lives on separate backend.
 That project can be found from https://github.com/eqlabs/xrpl-hooks-compiler/.
 If you need access to that project ask permissions from @vbar (Vaclav Barta) on GitHub.

+### Language server hover messages
+If you want to extend hover messages provided by language-server you can add extra docs to `xrpl-hooks-docs/md/` folder.
+Just make sure the filename is matching with the error code that comes from language server.
+So lets say you want to add extra documentation for `hooks-func-addr-taken` check create new file called `hooks-func-addr-taken.md` and then remember to import and export it on `docs.ts` file with same logic as the other files.

 ## Global state management

 Global state management is handled with library called Valtio (https://github.com/pmndrs/valtio).
 Initial state can be found from `./state/index.ts` file.
 All the actions which updates the state is found under `./state/actions/` folder.